Introducing The Weekly CEF Roundup

 Author's note: This article was released to members of the Cambridge Income Laboratory about 1 week ago.

 I am excited to introduce this month the Weekly CEF Roundup, which I will try to get out at the start of each week.
 Instead of simply attaching the documents, I will pick out some of the key elements of the reports.
 Most of the information has been sourced from CEFInsight or the Closed-End Fund Center.
 I will also link to some articles from Seeking Alpha that I have found useful reading over the past week.
-The searchable tag for this feature is "cildoc".
+The searchable tag for this feature is "cildoc."

-The Weekly CEF Roundup will be put out at the start of each week to summarize recent price movements in CEF sectors in the last week, as well as to highlight recently concluded or upcoming corporate actions, such as tender offers.
-Most of the information has been sourced from CEFInsight or the Closed-End Fund Center.
-I will also link to some articles from Seeking Alpha that I have found for useful reading over the past week.
-The searchable tag for this feature is "cildoc".

 Weekly performance roundup

 After leading with strong performances last week, energy MLPs and energy CEFs slumped to the second and fourth-worst sectors this week, with returns of -0.92% and -1.75% respectively.
 Natural resources CEFs slipped from fifth-worst last week to worst this week with a -0.98% return.

 On the plus side, fund-of-CEFs improved from fifth-best last week to best this week with +1.92%, followed by specialty equity at +1.17% and Latin America equity at +0.87%.
 There appears to be some momentum at play here as the latter two sectors were the fourth- and fifth-best sectors last week.
 Rounding out the pack are convertible securities (+0.50%) and U.S. equity (+0.40%).

 (Source: Stanford Chemist, CEFInsight)